 While there is no maximum amount for which to apply, typical grants range from $250-$750.
 Funds are limited and grant amounts are decided in part based on the intention to support as many student initiatives as possible.
 Students will typically receive $500 to support Winter Term internships and $750 for summer experiences.
 If a group of students wishes to apply for a grant from this fund, all student names may be included on one application.

 For more information and to apply, please download and complete a FY15 CCCS grant application and proposed budget.
 You may wish to review the sample budget.
 If your project or request will require missing any classes, please complete an absence approval form.

-Completed forms should be returned by mail or email to Tiffany Sargent, Director, Community Engagement.
+Completed forms should be returned to Director of Community Engagement Tiffany Sargent by email or post mail at 118 South Main Street, Middlebury, VT 05753.
 Please note that the forms should be submitted well in advance of when the funds are needed.
 Processing of requests and checks may take 2-3 weeks.